chadselph/gtfs-scala-tools/README.md

 * stops - read stops.txt
 * stoptimes - read stoptimes.txt
 * trips - read trips.txt
+* trips-per-date - counts the number of trips per day for a given range
 * validate - runs validation for all the fields and files

 Install: